otrecoding/OTRecod.jl/README.md

-# Recoding data using optimal transport
+# Optimal Transport for data recoding

+[Regularized optimal transport of covariates and outcomes in data recoding](https://hal.archives-ouvertes.fr/hal-02123109/file/OTRecoding.pdf), Garès, Valérie and Omer, Jérémy, 2019.

 ## Installation

 In a Julia session switch to `pkg>` mode to add `NPSMC`: